 2004-2005: Waldorf High School, chamber orchestra director, Belmont, MA.

-1999-2001: Private lesson instructor at The Boston Conservatory special programs division, The Brookline Music School and the Pike School in Andover, MA.
+1999-2001: Private lesson instructor at The Boston Conservatory special programs division, The Brookline Music School and the Pike School.

 1997-1999: Lafayette High School, Band director and general music teacher, Brooklyn, New York.